What is ITAR?

 - Manufacturers of defense articles or defense components

-- Exporters of defense articles or defense components
+- Exporters of defense articles, technical data, software, or services

 INTERNATIONAL TRAFFIC in ARMS REGULATIONS